jenwachter/elasticsearch-setup/README.md

 aliases.json
 ```

-_Note: Index settings files can also be written IN YAML.
+_Note: Index settings files can also be written in YAML.
 For now, elasticsearch requires all other settings files must be JSON._

 #### Things to note: